As small businesses await new US aid, it's too late for some

 “We really needed this second round and renewal of the program back in August to help many businesses to get through the last quarter of 2020,” said Karen Kerrigan, president of the advocacy group Small Business & Entrepreneurship Council.

+Reynolds, the fitness studio owner, is hoping for government help to tide his fitness company over until a coronavirus vaccine becomes widely available and customers feel comfortable enough to return to Arrichion.

+Now, he said, “would be the right time to get it, to get us through the winter.’’

-Still, for small businesses, the new aid is in some ways an improvement on the original rescue package.
+At the same time, for small businesses the new aid is in some ways an improvement on the original rescue package.
 It will, for example, let small businesses take a tax deduction for expenses paid for with PPP money, including payroll, rent and utilities.
 And companies that already received one PPP loan can seek another if their revenue has dropped by 25% in any quarter of 2020 from a year earlier.

 Under the new relief measure, hard-hit restaurants and hotels receive especially generous treatment: They can obtain PPP loans worth up to 3.5 times their payroll expenses, versus only 2.5 times payroll expenses for other companies.
 And the loans are available to hotels and restaurants that employ up to 300 workers per location.
 For other businesses, loans are limited to companies that employ 300 in total.